thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 And you should see something like this.

 ![](https://i.imgur.com/CbkIni2.png)

-As you can see, a Node.js HTTP server is created with one callback.
-For each HTTP request that arrives, the callback is invoked with two arguments—`req` and `res`.
-The incoming HTTP request object is passed into the callback's first `req` argument.
-And an empty outgoing HTTP response object is passed into the callback's second `res` argument.
-The goal of the callback is to correctly build out the `res` object using the information in `req` object.

 Right now, your HTTP `server` handles every HTTP request the same way, regardless of the request's method or path.
 It would be much more useful if your HTTP server could respond differently to different HTTP requests.